Strategic Air Command and Aerospace Museum

 But the Cold War and Good War are history now, and the SAC Museum has softened with age, planning to settle into comfortable retirement.
 The facility moved from its old Omaha tarmac to a $30 million, grit-free complex out in suburban-prairie Ashland.
 It was given a new name and a new mission: to become the region's look-at-the-cool-aircraft museum (inviting tough comparisons to the much larger National Museum of the United States Air Force and our predictable pining for the messier SAC of yore).

-The Strategic Air and Space Museum has much to offer, but we'll always feel that stressing the delivery vehicles at the expense of their frightening payloads is a strategic misfire...
+Strategic Air Command and Aerospace Museum has much to offer, but we'll always feel that stressing the delivery vehicles at the expense of their frightening payloads is a strategic misfire...

-The Strategic Air and Space Museum does have lots of nice air candy.
+The museum does have lots of nice air candy.
 A bad-ass SR-71A Blackbird tilts at eye-level as you enter, as if about to impale your face on its needle nose.

 Beyond, in two cavernous hangars, are dozens of rare warbirds, including a B-52, a U-2 spy plane, a B-1A bomber, and a North Vietnamese MiG-21 that "just kind of showed up one day," according to curator Brian York.